-- 2. This Code applies to the following people involved in exercising the GLA's (Mayoral or Assembly) planning functions, including those providing advice on or scrutinising them: - The Mayor; - The Statutory Deputy Mayor, other Assembly Members and co-opted members of the Assembly's committees (if any); - Other Deputy Mayors and any other member of GLA staff appointed by the Mayor; - Other members of GLA staff, including those supporting the Assembly; - All other office-holders, consultants or contractors engaged by the GLA to exercise or support Mayoral or Assembly planning functions. - 3.
+- 2. This Code applies to the following people involved in exercising the GLA's (Mayoral or Assembly) planning functions, including those providing advice on or scrutinising them: - (a) the Mayor; - (b) the Statutory Deputy Mayor, other Assembly Members and co-opted Members of the Assembly's committees (if any); - (c) other Deputy Mayors and any other member of GLA staff appointed by the Mayor; - (d) other members of GLA staff, including those supporting the Assembly; - (e) all other office-holders, consultants or contractors engaged by the GLA to exercise or support Mayoral or Assembly planning functions. - 3.
 "Decision-Maker" refers to anyone formally exercising (determining) a statutory decision in relation to a planning matter.
 This is usually the Mayor but can include others acting under delegated powers: the Statutory Deputy Mayor, other Deputy Mayors and other GLA staff members.
 Where appropriate, it may also include Assembly Members and their support staff in relation to the Assembly's role in scrutinising planning matters. - 4.
 Nothing in this Code is intended to restrict the legitimate and appropriate scrutiny of the Mayor's exercise of planning functions (including by GLA staff and others on their behalf) by the Assembly, its committees and individual Assembly Members.